 How Med Devs Turn Products Into IoT Success Stories

-Epic Medical Concepts & Innovations (EMCI) is a medical device company that creates human health-advancing technologies by translating high-level scientific research and medical innovation into Internet of Things (IoT) market-ready devices.
+Epic Medical Concepts & Innovations (EMCI) is a medical device company that creates human health-advancing technologies by translating high-level scientific research and medical innovation into the Internet of Things (IoT) market-ready devices.

 How do they do it amidst the ever-growing thorn bush of regulation?